readthedocs/sphinx-autoapi/docs/reference/config.rst

    Paths (relative or absolute) to the source code that you wish to generate your API documentation from.
    The paths are searched recursively for files matching :confval:`autoapi_file_patterns`.
-   Relative paths should be relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
+   Relative paths should be relative to the source directory of your documentation.

    For Python, if a package directory is specified, the package directory itself will be included in the relative path of the children.